Creality K1 Max AI Fast 3D Printer with 300 x 300 x 300mm Print Size

 4. Upload Log – transmit system data for support

-Creality K1 Max printer UI features system settings, network options, help, error history, and upload log tabs, illustrating user interface elements.
+Creality K1 Max interface displays system settings, network, support options, error history, and log uploads with branding, ensuring user guidance.

 What connectivity options are available on the Creality K1 Max?